Calculate Total Return and Compound Annual Growth Rate or CAGR

 All in all, this is a decent return for the time period.

-Investors are often duped into ignoring total return, which is ultimately the only thing that matters once you've adjusted for risk and moral considerations.
+Investors are often duped into ignoring total return, which is ultimately the only thing that matters when you've adjusted for risk and moral considerations.

 One illustration is the way most stock charts are structured.
-This has important real-world consequences because you can materially improve your understanding of your investment performance, and make better-informed decisions as a result, by focusing on total return.
+This has important real-world consequences because you can materially improve your understanding of your investment performance, and you can make better-informed decisions as a result by focusing on total return.

-Consider a former blue-chip stock, the now-bankrupted Eastman Kodak.
-With the shares getting wiped out, you'd think that a long-term investor did poorly, wouldn't you?
-That he or she would have lost all of the money put at risk?
-Not by a long shot.
+Consider a former blue-chip stock, the now-bankrupt Eastman Kodak.
+You'd think that a long-term investor did poorly with the shares getting wiped out, that they would have lost all the money put at risk, but that didn't necessarily happen.

-Though it could have turned out much better, obviously, an owner of Eastman Kodak for the 25 years prior to its wipeout would have more than quadrupled his or her money due to the total return components, driven by dividend payments and a tax-free spin-off.
+An owner of Eastman Kodak for the 25 years prior to its wipeout would have more than quadrupled their money due to the total return components, driven by dividend payments and a tax-free spin-off.
 In addition, there were tax benefits to the ultimate bankruptcy that, for many investors, could shield future investment profits, further softening the blow.
-It's related to a phenomenon some call "the math of diversification."

-Regarding the CAGR, the important thing is to internalize how extraordinarily powerful it can be over long stretches of time.
-An extra percentage point or two over twenty-five or fifty years, which most workers will be fortunate enough to enjoy if they begin the investing process early, can mean the difference between a mediocre retirement and ending up on top of a sizable fortune.
+The important thing is to internalize how extraordinarily powerful the CAGR can be over long stretches of time.
+An extra percentage point or two over 25 or 50 years, which most workers will be fortunate enough to enjoy if they begin the investing process early, can mean the difference between a mediocre retirement and ending up on top of a sizable fortune.